reduxjs/redux/docs/basics/UsageWithReact.md

 ### Presentational Components

 These are all normal React components, so we'll not stop and examine them in detail.
-Here they are:
+We write functional stateless components unless we need to use either React state or the React life-cycle functions.

 #### `components/Todo.js`